YoupKuiper/SimonSaysLambda/README.md

 To deploy the SimonSays bot on a custom system please use the following steps:

 1. Create two S3 buckets, name one "simonsaysresourcebucket" and the other one "demoresourcebucket", make sure to select a region that has lex services available including: Oregon, Northern Virginia and Ireland.
+If the bucket name already exists, add something to the name to make it unique.

 2. Upload the **contents** of the "simonsaysresourcebucket" folder in this repository to the "simonsaysresourcebucket" and upload the **contents** of the "demoresourcebucket" to the "demoresourcebucket".